 The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union may further facilitate the privatization of our municipal water systems when it comes fully into force.
-Canada did not list these services in the category of protected services.
-However, given the massive resistance to CETA within the European Union, it is only being applied "provisionally" until all 27 EU nations (excluding Britain) ratify it, and until the European Court of Justice proffers an opinion on whether the investor-state dispute resolution mechanism is compatible with EU law.
-This means the Investor Court System, through which private investors can sue governments, will not be in force in the foreseeable future.
+Canada did not include water services in a category of protected services.
+However, given resistance to CETA within the European Union, it is only being applied "provisionally" until all 27 EU nations (excluding Britain) ratify it.
+The European Court of Justice will also provide an opinion on whether CETA's investor-state dispute resolution mechanism is compatible with EU law.
+This means the Investor Court System, which allows private investors to sue governments, will not be in force in the foreseeable future.
+And while the newly-negotiated United States-Mexico-Canada Agreement (USMCA) does not grant rights to the water supply, its implementation will need to be monitored to ensure